aimeele97/bike_sale_analysis/README.md

 ## Overview

-This project analyzes the performance of a U.S.-based bicycle store from 2016 to 2018.
-It addresses 10 key questions to help upper management understand business performance and identify strategies for market and product expansion.
-Besides, this analysis also assist marketing team in identifying target customers for effective campaigns.
+This project analyzes the performance of a bicycle store from 2016 to 2018.
+Ten key business challenges were investigated.
+The output will help stakeholders recognise the organization's success throughout time in order to suggest the solutions for further improvement and expansion.

 ## Objectives

-- Analyze Annual and Monthly Sales: Evaluate total orders, quantity, revenue, and monthly cumulative sales, including growth rates and predictions.
+- Analyze annual and monthly sales, monthly cumulative sales, together with the growth rate.
-- Identify Revenue Contributions and Patterns: Assess state revenue contributions, peak sales months, and weekday sales patterns.
+- Identify revenue contributions and patterns such as state revenue contributions, peak sales months, and weekday sales patterns.
-- Evaluate Product Performance: Determine top-performing categories, products.
+- Evaluate product performance by category, brand, product itself.
-- Segment Customers with RFM Analysis: Utilize Recency, Frequency, and Monetary (RFM) analysis to categorize customers for targeted marketing strategies.
+- Segment customers using RFM analysis.

 ## Tasks:
 - Set up workspace: Download CSV files and import to database that was created using Azure Data Studio.